cosmo0920/fluent-plugin-storage-redis/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fluent-plugin-storage-redis.
+Bug reports and pull requests are welcome on GitHub at https://github.com/cosmo0920/fluent-plugin-storage-redis.

+## Copyright

+Copyright (c) 2017- Hiroshi Hatake

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).